top of page

 The Travels Through Time Podcast Series is a mix of serious history and a playful parlour game.
 Each episode features an interview with one of the world’s leading historians or public figures.
 They are asked the question: “If you could travel back in time, what year would you like to visit?”

-Paul O'keeffe Paul O'Keeffe is a lecturer and writer based in Liverpool.
+Paul O'Keeffe Paul O'Keeffe is a lecturer and writer based in Liverpool.
 His acclaimed books include Waterloo: The Aftermath and, Culloden: Battle & Aftermath, described by the Daily Mail as ‘As vivid as the Ten O'Clock News... fascinating, detailed, meticulously researched... tremendous'.

 Peter Moore Peter Moore is a writer, journalist and lecturer.
 He teaches creative writing at the University of Oxford.
 His debut, Damn His Blood, reconstructed a rural murder in 1806.
 His second, The Weather Experiment, a New York Times 'Notable Book of the Year', traced early efforts to forecast the weather.
 His latest book, Endeavour, was a multiple book of the year and a Sunday Times bestseller.
 He presents a history podcast called Travels Through Time.